 Together we have:

 Advocated for the Measure E transfer tax, passed by San Jose voters in 2020.
-This new real estate transfer tax (only on property worth $2 million or more) is bringing an additional ~$50 million every year to fund new housing and programs proven to end and prevent homelessness.
+This new real estate transfer tax (only on property worth $2 million or more) is bringing more than $50 million every year to fund new housing and programs proven to end and prevent homelessness.

 See the Progress

 Since 2015, our supportive housing system has made significant progress developing new affordable housing throughout Santa Clara County, catalyzed by the passing of the Measure A affordable housing bond in 2016.
-This critical financing is targeted to create 4,800 new homes, with roughly 3,000 funded, under construction, or completed as of February 2021.
+This critical financing was targeted to create 4,800 new units, with roughly 5,170 new affordable housing units funded, under construction, or completed as of May 16, 2023.

 This interactive map shows progress made to date, including housing funded by Measure A and all homes with supportive services throughout our community.